Tips and Tricks

 Drought, heavy rain, threatened insects, and soil depletion.
 Climate change affects our cultivation in many ways, including the one that takes place in our own gardens.
 But what can we do?
 Here we take a closer look at how we, to some extent, can mitigate the effects on a small scale.

-Let the hobby gardener in you bloom, and extend the season with a practical greenhouse.
-Grow your own, Norwegian vegetables, exotic plants, or protect your favorite plants from attacks.
-With a greenhouse, there is a greater chance that your plants thrive and are happy year-round.
+Let your inner gardener flourish, and extend the season with a practical greenhouse.
+Grow your own Norwegian vegetables, exotic plants, or protect your favorite plants from pests.
+With a greenhouse, there's a greater chance your plants will thrive and do well all year round.

 Vertical farming, that is, growing upwards, is becoming increasingly popular, and it's easy to understand why - it saves a lot of space, whether you're growing indoors, in the garden, or on the balcony.
 It's simply perfect for those who don't have much space.